Venkat K. Reddy

-Venkat (Venkateshwar) K. Reddy (born 1961) is the seventh full-time chancellor of the University of Colorado Colorado Springs.
+Venkat (Venkateshwar) K. Reddy (born 1961) was the seventh full-time chancellor of the University of Colorado Colorado Springs.

 Early life

 Reddy was born and raised in Madanapalle, India.
 He earned a Bachelor of Science in agriculture from Acharya N. G. Ranga Agricultural University, previously named Andhra Pradesh Agricultural University, in 1983.
 He earned a Master of Science in agricultural economics from Pennsylvania State University in 1987, and completed a PhD in finance from Penn State in 1992.

 Career

 Reddy worked as a graduate teaching assistant while earning master’s and doctoral degrees from Pennsylvania State University.
 In 1991, he joined the University of Colorado Colorado Springs as an instructor of finance.
 He became an assistant professor in 1992, an associate professor in 1999, and a full professor in 2004.
 Reddy served as interim dean of the College of Business from 2004 to 2005 before being named to the permanent position.

 Following the retirement of Pamela Shockley-Zalabak, chancellor emerita of the University of Colorado Colorado Springs, Reddy was named interim chancellor of the university in February 2017.
 Reddy was named the seventh full-time chancellor of the University of Colorado Colorado Springs in May 2017, following a nationwide search process.

 Reddy serves as an Honorary Commander for the United States Air Force Academy and is a board member for the National Cybersecurity Center.
 He continues to hold a tenured position as professor of finance in the University of Colorado Colorado Springs College of Business.
 His published research has focused on strategic financial investments and improvements to distance and online education programs.